Racine Tribute Blanket

 In 2010, Pendleton Woolen Mills introduced our Tribute Series, paying homage to four of the American Mills that thrived during the Golden Age of Trade blankets.
 Today, we will talk about Racine Woolen Mills, known for their intricate patterns.

 Racine Woolen Mills

 In 1865, a Racine company began producing textiles under the name Blake & Company under the leadership of Lucien Blake and John Hart.
 In 1877, the company incorporated under the name of “Racine Woolen Mills—Blake & Company.”
-Racine Woolen Mills went on to become the premier producer and marketer of Native American Trade blankets.
+Racine Woolen Mills went on to become the premier producer and marketer of trade blankets, used in commerce with Native Americans.